JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-09-11-view-model.md

 <string name="sawtooth">Sawtooth</string>
 ```

 One nice feature of Kotlin is that `enum`s can have abstract methods that we override in the concrete enum cases.
-In our code, `toResourceString()` is exactly such a function.
+In our code, `toResourceString()` is exactly such a method.

+It is annotated with the `@StringRes` annotation, to indicate that the method should return a string resource id.

 And that’s it when it comes to our Model’s interface!
 Now, let’s provide some dummy implementation.